-Ultra cold anti-hydrogen atoms falling onto the detection plate in GBAR will suffer a partial reflection before touching the plate and this will affect the measurement of the free fall.
-In collaboration with Valery Nesvizhevskyat (Institut Laue-Langevin, Grenoble) and Alexei Voronin (Lebedev Institute, Moscow), our group has carried out accurate evaluations of the Casimir potential for (anti-)atoms above surfaces, and of the associated quantum reflection.
+Ultra cold anti-hydrogen atoms falling onto the detection plate will suffer a quantum reflection before touching the plate and this will affect the measurement of the free fall.
+In collaboration with Valery Nesvizhevskyat (Institut Laue-Langevin, Grenoble) and Alexei Voronin (Lebedev Institute, Moscow), our group has carried out accurate evaluations of the Casimir potential for atoms or anti-atoms above surfaces, and of the associated quantum reflection.

 - Quantum reflection of antihydrogen from the Casimir potential above matter slabs, G. Dufour, A. Gérardin, R. Guérout, A. Lambrecht, V.V.
 Nesvizhevsky, S. Reynaud, A.Yu.
 Voronin Phys.
 Rev. A 87 012901 (2013)

-Studying quantum reflection probability on thinner and thinner silica slabs, we have observed the paradoxical result that quantum reflection increases although the Casimir-Polder potential decreases (see the figure on the right column).
+Studying thinner and thinner silica slabs leads to the paradoxical result that quantum reflection increases although the Casimir-Polder potential decreases (see the figure on the right column).

-We have then investigated quantum reflection of anti-hydrogen atoms from nanoporous media due to the Casimir-Polder potential.
-Using a simple effective medium model, we have shown a dramatic increase of the probability of quantum reflection when the porosity of the medium increases, that is again when the Casimir-Polder potential decreases.
+Quantum reflection of anti-hydrogen atoms from nanoporous media shows a similar increase of the probability of quantum reflection when the porosity of the medium increases, that is again when the Casimir-Polder potential decreases.